hashicorp/terraform-website/content/source/docs/enterprise/upgrade/differences.html.md

 We removed individual access because it eventually makes workspace settings too complex.
 Team-based access is easier to update and govern — single-user teams offer the same granularity of permissions, but with faster updates as soon as they need to become five-user or zero-user teams.

-### Personal Environment and Organization Variables
+### Personal Variables

 Legacy Terraform Enterprise had a personal variables feature, where each user could set values that only applied to runs that they queued.
-In the new Terraform Enterprise, all variables are tied to a workspace, not a user.

 We removed this feature because it worked against Terraform Enterprise's goal of collaborative and predictable infrastructure.
 Not only did it make runs inconsistent and less reliable, it also expected that users would be queueing most runs manually in the UI, when we've found that people want most runs to happen in response to changes in a VCS repo or other automatic triggers.